I haven’t received my test result - what should I do?

 What test should I book before I leave the UK?

 Before leaving the UK, you may need to provide proof of a negative Covid-19 test in order to enter another country.

-Always check with your airline for details of any tests required.
+Always check with your airline and the government travel advice website of the country you are travelling to for details of any tests required.